-To White River/Sunrise/Ohanapecosh: South on I-5 to I 405 (exit 156).
-East on I 405 to SR 167.
+From Seattle To White River/Sunrise/Ohanapecosh: South on I-5 to I-405 (exit 156).
+East on I-405 to SR 167.
 South on SR 167 to SR 410.
 East on SR 410 to the White River Entrance.
 Continue south on SR 410 to SR 123 past Stevens Canyon Road.
 Follow signs to Ohanapecosh.
 This route is open summer only.

 Portland International Airport is located in Portland, Oregon.
 The one-way distance from the Portland to town of Ashford, located just outside the Nisqually entrance in the southwest corner of the park, is 131 miles.